Animatics in Film. Definition, Examples and When to use One

 Production companies use several previs tools in the toolbox to test things out.
 Several of these are often used in conjunction before settling on the final animation:

 • Storyboard: a sequence of drawings representing the shots planned for a film or animation.
+On big productions, they’re often made by a storyboard artist.

 • Animatic: a preliminary movie version produced by shooting successive storyboard sections and adding a soundtrack.